This is a presentation I gave to final year medical students at Guys and St Thomas’ hospital medical school on 27.02.2013

 Can you be a good doctor and a bad person?
 Do personal morals matter?

 The Circus.
 You are entering hospital culture, an extraordinary environment where you will work, eat, sleep, experience births and deaths, be moved to tears, perhaps fall ill or fall in or out of love.
 You will take on the robes and habits of the culture you inhabit.
 You will soon be acting your part – like a monkey in a circus.

 The Gorilla.
 You will learn from day one that the culture is profoundly hierarchical and relationships of unequal power are everywhere.
 Deborah Lupton: Medicine as Culture

 Discussion: French and Raven.
 What power will senior doctors, managers and other hospital workers have over you?
 What have you experienced as a medical student?
 What new powers will you have as a junior doctor?
 Over whom?
-See also, Doctors as Victims by John Launer and When Managers Rule and Medical Power
+See also, Doctors as Victims by John Launer and Medical Power

 Doctor bashing and confronting physicians in the media.
 Good piece arguing for more sophisticated methods than exposing bullies in the media by Kevin Pho, follow up to this piece, “The hierarchical culture that perpetuates bullying goes back as far as medical school, when as students, future doctors are trained in a pecking order not unlike the military.
 It’s no wonder that some carry that attitude into the workplace”

 “There is, I assure you, a medical art for the soul.
 It is philosophy, whose aid need not be sought, as in bodily diseases, from outside ourselves.
 We must endeavour with all our resources and all our strength to become capable of doctoring ourselves.”
 Cicero